helsingborg-stad/migrate-site/README.md

 ## Things you need to do
 1. Edit config.sh and set the path to your vhost directory and www directory
 2. Edit or add one or more site files in /sites directory.
 Edit directory names and domains.

+## Run script manualy
+1. cd to directory
+2. write bash sync.sh to execute the script

+## Run script once a week in cron
+0 14 * * 1   root   bash /path_to_this_app/sync.sh > /dev/null